 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy, picture book is a hardcover edition that was published by HarperCollins on May 4, 2004 and has 59 pages.
+fantasy, picture book that was published by HarperCollins on May 4, 2004 and has 59 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Sneetches and Other Stories, Horton Hatches the Egg & Horton Hears a Who!, Green Eggs and Ham, The Bippolo Seed and Other Lost Stories, The Lorax, Hooray for Diffendoofer Day!, Daisy-Head Mayzie, Thidwick the Big-Hearted Moose, The King's Stilts, Scrambled Eggs Super!, Bartholomew and the Oobleck, Horton and the Kwuggerbug and More Lost Stories, You're Only Old Once!, My Many Colored Days, McElligot's Pool, If I Ran the Circus, Sleep Book, I Can Lick 30 Tigers Today! and Other Stories, Oh, the Places You’ll Go!

 A warning tale about life in picture book form.
 It’s almost Dorothy-like in its ending…

 It’s a hazardous journey through life with problems popping and flitting, darting and biting, raining and flooding — without toothpaste or soap!
 And, poor Cat.
 His journey is so much longer than he expected…and isn’t that the way for all of us.

 It’s a series of troubles that gets deeper and deeper, from a camel needing a ride, to the nastier part of that particular lesson and right down deeper into the tunnel under Pamplemoose.